USS Tautog (SSN-639): Collision with K-108, 1970

 On 20 June 1970, Tautog was patrolling the North Pacific Ocean near the city of Petropavlovsk-Kamchatsky, on the Soviet Union's Kamchatka Peninsula, which was a major base for missile-armed submarines of the Soviet Navy.
-Tautog was attempting to trail the K-108, a Soviet Navy Echo II-class guided missile submarine nicknamed "Black Lila".
+Tautog was attempting to trail the K-108, a Soviet Navy Echo II-class guided-missile submarine nicknamed "Black Lila".
 The Soviet submarine was "close aboard" with Tautog, unaware that Tautog was in the vicinity, and the two submarines were within feet of one another for a lengthy period.
 Unable to determine the depth of K-108, as new depth-finding hydrophones had not yet been installed, the American submarine was at a disadvantage in such close quarters.
-At some points the hydrographic equipment aboard Tautog registered zero distance between the submarines.
-At another point Tautog's hydrophone operators assumed K-108 had risen to near the surface, placing the Soviet submarine directly above Tautog.
-Then the operators determined the Soviet vessel was descending.
-The trace on the oscilloscope, that gave the American submariners at visual reference as to the distance of K-108, disappeared.
+At some points, the hydrographic equipment aboard Tautog registered zero distance between the submarines.
+At another point, Tautog's hydrophone operators assumed K-108 had risen to near the surface, placing the Soviet submarine directly above Tautog.
+Then, the operators determined the Soviet vessel was descending.
+The trace on the oscilloscope that gave the American submariners at visual reference as to the distance of K-108 disappeared.
 Just as the captain began to say the Soviet sub was coming close aboard again, K-108 slammed belly first into the top of Tautog's sail, proof the Soviet vessel had been descending from directly above.
 The K-108's massive screws came into contact with the steel of Tautog's sail and lost one screw.
 This was confirmed by hydrographic sound of a turbine running away aboard the Soviet sub, being no longer coupled to a propeller.
 Tautog suffered damage to her sail.
 As Tautog proceeded away from the site of the incident, her crew heard what they believed was K-108 breaking up and sinking.
 When Tautog arrived in Pearl Harbor, a large portion of one of K-108's screws was found embedded in her sail.
-Over thirty years later, after the collapse of the Soviet Union, it was revealed that K-108 had actually been able to return to Petropavlovsk-Kamchatsky.
-The former captain of K-108, Boris Bogdasaryan, was able to provide a concise narrative of the collision.
-The collision resulted in no casualties aboard either submarine.
+Over 20 years later, after the collapse of the Soviet Union, K-108 was revealed to have actually been able to return to Petropavlovsk-Kamchatsky.
+The former captain of K-108, Boris Bogdasaryan, was able to provide a concise narrative of the collision, which resulted in no casualties aboard either submarine.

-Even though the occurrence of this event was adamantly denied by the United States and the Soviet Union, Tautog's sail was permanently bent at a 2° angle, which made dry-docking problematic.
+Though the occurrence of this event was adamantly denied by the United States and the Soviet Union, Tautog's sail was permanently bent at a 2° angle, which made dry-docking problematic.

 In 1991, the Chicago Tribune broke the story about the collision.
 The Discovery Channel mentioned it in their TV program Sharks of Steel, and the full details were finally made public in 1999 in the book Blind Man's Bluff: The Untold Story Of American Submarine Espionage.